TBD54566975/developer.tbd.website/site/blog/2024-07-31-simplying-cross-platform-payments-daps.md

 This situation creates an uncomfortable, unspoken battle when you need to pay a friend after dinner or a contractor for a service, only to discover that you use CashApp while they use Venmo.
 Now, you both face the dilemma of deciding who will download a new app, set up a new account, and link it to their bank account.

-With DAPs, it doesn't matter which app you prefer.
-You can use a DAP to transfer funds and financially "dap each other up."
+Instead, P2P payment apps can use DAPs—agnostic unique identifiers stored in a registry—to identify and route payments to the correct destination across different platforms.
+This allows you and the recipient to financially "dap each other up" regardless of which apps you prefer.

 ## Introducting Decentralized Agnostic Paytags (DAPs)